Tokyo's 8 best kaiten-zushi spots — locals' picks with Google Maps, official sites, and Japanese reviews. Plates from ¥110, English menus, no waits.

 1. Sushiro (スシロー) — Best overall value

 Sushiro is Japan's largest conveyor belt sushi chain by revenue, and for good reason.
-The quality-to-price ratio here is genuinely hard to beat anywhere in Tokyo.
-Plates start at just 120 yen (tax included), and even at that price point the fish is surprisingly fresh -- the chain sources directly from markets across Japan and processes at high volume, which keeps everything moving.
+The quality-to-price ratio is genuinely hard to beat anywhere in Tokyo.
+Plates start at ¥120 (tax included), and even at that price point the fish is surprisingly fresh — the chain sources directly from markets across Japan and processes at high volume, which keeps everything moving.

 What to order

-The maguro (tuna) trio plate is a great starting point -- you get akami, chutoro, and a tuna gunkan for a single plate price.
-The grilled unagi (eel) with sweet sauce is another standout, as is the seasonal special menu which rotates every few weeks.
-Do not skip the side dishes either; the ramen and fried chicken (karaage) are both solid.
+The maguro (tuna) trio plate is a great starting point — akami, chutoro, and a tuna gunkan on one plate.
+The grilled unagi (eel) with sweet sauce is another standout, and the seasonal special menu rotates every few weeks.
+Don't skip the side dishes — the ramen and karaage (fried chicken) are both solid.

 Practical info